6 Types of Torque Wrenches Explained

 5. Hydraulic Torque Wrench

 A hydraulic torque wrench is specifically created to exert torque to a fastener.
-The pressure is applied to a nut or bolt head, and the pre-calibrated torque can assist in tightening the nut or bold head, provided it is lubricated correctly.
+The pressure is applied to a nut or bolt head, and the pre-calibrated torque can assist in tightening the nut or bolt head, provided it is lubricated correctly.
 This wrench exerts a lot of pressure and power, especially when used when working on automobiles.

 6. Deflecting Beam Wrench